• Skip to primary navigation

 What is the difference between butter pickles and homemade dill pickles?

-• It is not necessary to peel the cucumbers before slicing - keep it on or remove it, your personal preference.
+It is not necessary to peel the cucumbers before slicing - keep it on or remove it, your personal preference.
 Just be sure to wash the cukes well first.
-I prefer the texture of the peel after it's pickled.
+I prefer the texture with the peel.

 • If you prefer a crisp pickle, slice the cucumbers a little wider, say ⅜ inch.